intel-iot-devkit/how-to-code-samples/close-call-reporter/javascript/README.md

 ## How it works

-This close call reporter system monitors the direction the Grove* IR Distance Interrupter is pointed to.
+This close call reporter system monitors the direction the IR Distance sensor is pointed to.

 It also keeps track of the GPS position of the Intel® Edison board, updating the position frequently to ensure accurate data.

-If a close call is detected (that is, the Grove* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.
+If a close call is detected (that is, the IR Distance sensor is tripped), the Intel® Edison board, if configured, notifies the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.

 ## Hardware requirements